hyunhp/XAI-ExplainableAI/README.md

 2. **Set up your environment variables:**

-    Create a `.env` file in the root directory and set the following variables:
+    Create a `.env` file in the root directory and set the following variables.
+    Pretrained model is saved under the root directory, "pretrained".

     ```bash
-    local_dir=/path/to/label_data/
-    pretrained_model_path=/path/to/pretrained/model.pth
+    pretrained_model_path=/path/to/pretrained/resnet18_pretrained.pth
     openai_api_key=your_openai_api_key
-    default_prompt=your_default_prompt
+    DEFAULT_PROMPT=your_default_prompt
+    GPT4_PROMPT=your_vlm_prompt
     ```

 3. **Run the Streamlit app:**

     ```bash
-    streamlit run main_app.py
+    streamlit run streamlit.py
     ```

 4. **Access the chatbot in your browser:**